lucask07/instrbuilder/README.md

 		filename = 'config.yaml')
 ```

-2. **Add instruments** using a function that prompts the user for information.
+2. **Add instruments** to the YAML function using ```instrument_opening.detect_instruments``` which prompts the user for information.
 Note that it may be helpful to have only one instrument connected/powered at a time so that there is no ambiguity:

 ```python
 from instrbuilder import instrument_opening